jensbrauer/rockpaperscissors/README.md

 ### Manual Testing
 #### Manual testing by myself, conducted on deployed version resulted in the following:

+- All onclick functions were tested and confirmed to function as intended
+- All on CSS pseudoclasses were tested and confirmed to function as intended
+- All game scenarios were tested and confirmed to function as intended
+- Readability was tested and confirmed to function as intended
+- Responsiveness was tested and confirmed to function as intended

-- CSS bugs found and addressed
+- __CSS bugs found and addressed__
   - The button with id="paper-button" in the players choice area caused the whole players area to expand downwards on hover.
     - The div with id="game-center" was given a fixed height, large enough to fit content.
   - The Computer Display pseudo button in the Computers choice area was slightly pushed to the left and did not align with middle button of Players Choice area.
     - An empty div with the same CSS as the left Choice Button area in the Players Choice area in order to push it into alignment.
-- JS bugs found and addressed:
+- __JS bugs found and addressed:__
   - The "next round"-button appeared even though Game scenario was "Game Over".
     - Corrected in the js file by adding element.style.visibility = 'hidden' to function gameIsOver()
   - The "Players Choice" buttons remained clickable in Game Over scenario.
     - The function isGameOver() was updated to use element.textContent = 'TBA' on the computerMsg variable referencing the div id="computer-msg-center", in order to determin whether or round was played or finished.
-- HTML bugs found and addressed:
+- __HTML bugs found and addressed:__
   - No players choice buttons would fire onclick functions until "new game" button was clicked.
     - The original html element did not contain the correct element.textContent that the condition looked for in js function isRoundActive().
 It was updated and bug was corrected.

 #### Live link was shared with friends and no further bugs or problems was detected.

-The site was tested on the following devices
+- __The site was tested on the following devices__
   - Android Oneplus 7
   - Iphone SE 2022
   - HP Elitebook 13"

-The site was tested on the following web browser
+- __The site was tested on the following web browser__
   - Mozilla Firefox
   - Windows Edge
   - Google Chrome
   - Safari

 ### Validator Testing

-- HTML
+- __HTML__
   - [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjensbrauer.github.io%2Frockpaperscissors%2F) highlighted no errors in the HTML.
-- CSS
+- __CSS__
   - [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjensbrauer.github.io%2Frockpaperscissors%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv#css) highlighted no errors in the CSS.
-- JavaScript
+- __JavaScript__
   - [JSHint](https://jshint.com/) Returned 24 warnings about the JavaScript code.
 These warnings were all one of the following warnings;
     - 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
     - 'template literal syntax' is only available in ES6 (use 'esversion: 6').